-Figure 16.
-Cuvier's beaked whale FM pulses, indicated by blue dots, in one-minute bins at sites H and N. There were no detections at site P. Effort markings are described in Figure 11.
+Figure 18.
+Cuvier's beaked whale FM pulses, indicated by blue dots, in one-minute bins at sites H and N. There were no detections at site P. Gray vertical shading denotes nighttime and light purple horizontal shading denotes absence of